Hail to the Thief: Critical reception

 Hail to the Thief has a score of 85 out of 100 on review aggregate site Metacritic, indicating "universal acclaim".
 Neil McCormick, writing for The Daily Telegraph, called it "Radiohead firing on all cylinders, a major work by major artists at the height of their powers".
 Chris Ott of Pitchfork wrote that Radiohead had "largely succeeded in their efforts to shape pop music into as boundless and possible a medium as it should be" and named it the week's "Best New Music".

 The New York critic Ethan Brown said that Hail to the Thief "isn't a protest album, and that's why it works so well.
 As with great Radiohead records past, such as Kid A, the music – restlessly, freakishly inventive – pushes politics far into the background."
 Andy Kellman of AllMusic wrote that "despite the fact that it seems more like a bunch of songs on a disc rather than a singular body, its impact is substantial", concluding that Radiohead had "entered a second decade of record-making with a surplus of momentum".
 In Mojo, Peter Paphides wrote that Hail to the Thief "coheres as well as anything else in their canon".
+In The Independent, Nick Hasted wrote that it was "a disappointing rest-stop, a relaxation of [Radiohead's] long march forward" that "sinks its political ideas into a murk of allusive lyrics".

 James Oldham of NME saw Hail to the Thief as "a good rather than great record...
 The impact of the best moments is dulled by the inclusion of some indifferent electronic compositions."
 The Q writer John Harris felt that it "comes dangerously close to being all experimentalism and precious little substance".
-Alexis Petridis of The Guardian wrote that while "you could never describe Hail to the Thief as a bad record", it was "neither startlingly different and fresh nor packed with the sort of anthemic songs that once made [Radiohead] the world's biggest band".
+Alexis Petridis of The Guardian wrote that while it was not a bad record, it was "neither startlingly different and fresh nor packed with the sort of anthemic songs that once made [Radiohead] the world's biggest band".
 He felt the political lyrics and bleak mood put Radiohead in danger of self-parody.
 Robert Christgau of The Village Voice wrote that while the album's melodies and guitar work are "never as elegiac and lyrical" or "articulate and demented" as those of Radiohead's 1997 album OK Computer, it flowed better.
 He later awarded it an "honourable mention".
 Hail to the Thief was the fifth consecutive Radiohead album nominated for a Grammy Award for Best Alternative Music Album, and earned Godrich and the engineer Darrell Thorp the 2004 Grammy Award for Best Engineered Non-Classical Album.